Internet Protocol (IP) is here!

 - Describe how ANC is packaged into RTP as per SMPTE ST 2110-40

-- Apply your knowledge of SMPTE ST 2110-40 to detail what constrains on ANC in RTP exist
+- Apply your knowledge of SMPTE ST 2110-40 to detail what constraints on ANC in RTP exist

 Identification & Synchronization

-- Explain how the PTP synchronization systems works and what PTP profiles exist today.
+- Explain how the PTP synchronization systems work and what PTP profiles exist today.